lgoodridge/Asteroids-AI/README.md

 Some scripts for running multiple tests at once, or performing various other tasks are included in the `scripts` directory.
 These should also be run from the project's root directory.
 For example:

     ./scripts/test-merge.sh

+## Running Your Own Experiments

+To start a single experiment, use `--run-mode=experiment` as mentioned above, followed by any settings you wish to experiment with:

+    python start.py --run-mode=experiment [SETTINGS]

+You must at least provide `--experiment-algorithm-id`, the type of AI to train during the experiment, and `--experiment-directory`, the folder to output progress and results to.

+To see the available settings, run:

+    python manage.py settings

+If you want to run multiple experiments back-to-back (for example, to compare multiple values for a setting against each other), a template is provided to aid this.
+In the `experiments` folder, copy and rename the `template` folder:

+    cp -r template example-folder

+Then edit `_run.sh` as appropriate.
+There should (probably) be one `python start.py ...` command per experiment, each with a different `--experiment-directory`.
+Some default settings are provided in the template, but can be adjusted if necessary.